rafaelrpinto/health-db/README.md

 ## Bulding the database

-The application connects to a local Redis instance running on 127.0.0.1:6379.
-(Todo: make the it configurable)
+The application connects to a local Redis instance running on 127.0.0.1:6379. (`TODO: make the it configurable`)

-Extract the .gx file located on the files folder.
+Extract the .gz file located on the files folder.
 The correct structure should be:

 - files/cnes.csv
 - files/cnes.small.csv